Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Experiment

 \subsection{Impact of Rebalance Scaling Coefficient $\lambda$}

-We also evaluate the impact of different values of the rebalance scaling coefficient on training.
-During these experiments, we remove the influence of the prepend think token and the soft penalty on the advantage, and apply scaling at the same step within each group.
-The curves of F1-score and entropy are shown in Figure~\ref{fig:lambda}.
-We observe that a $\lambda$ value of 1.0 yields the best performance, while increasing or decreasing it degrades results.
-When $\lambda$ exceeds 1.0, training is dominated by positive advantages, resulting in stable learning but a relatively lower reward ceiling, which resembles an overfitting state.
-Conversely, when $\lambda$ is less than 1.0, training is dominated by negative advantages, leading to a loss of language capabilities and eventual training collapse.
-Therefore, maintaining a reasonable balance between the relative influence of positive and negative advantages is crucial for stable and effective training.
+We further evaluate the impact of the rebalance scaling coefficient $\lambda$ on training based on Qwen2.5-3B.
+To isolate its effect, we remove the prepend think token and the soft penalty on the advantage, and apply rebalance scaling at the same step within each group.
+As shown in Figure~\ref{fig:lambda}, $\lambda=1.0$ achieves the best performance, while either increasing or decreasing it degrades results.
+Larger $\lambda$ values make training dominated by positive advantages, which stabilizes learning but suppresses exploration and lowers the reward ceiling.
+Smaller values amplify the effect of negative advantages, causing language capability degradation and eventual collapse.
+These results support our default choice of a fixed $\lambda=1.0$ rebalance and highlight the importance of balancing positive and negative advantages for stable and effective training.